Metis (MTS) Price Tops $0.0107

 _**The official Metis ticker is “MTS” and trades under that name on all the exchanges where it has been listed. **_”

-It is usually not currently possible to purchase alternative cryptocurrencies such as Metis directly using US dollars.
-Investors seeking to acquire Metis should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Metis using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Metis directly using U.S. dollars.
+Investors seeking to acquire Metis should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Metis using one of the aforementioned exchanges.

 Receive News & Updates for Metis Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Metis and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.